20163785/Hungryhunter/README.md

 U - Update - PUT;
 D - Delete - DELETE;
 - [ ] API should have at least 4 methods:
     - [ ] A method to return entity by ID.
-Should not have request body: https://www.tutorialsteacher.com/webapi/implement-get-method-in-web-api
+Should not have request body: https://www.tutorialsteacher.com/webapi/implement-get-method-in-web-api - So this method returns an entity, also if the entity is not found it will return a response: "404 NotFound". https://docs.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-2.2 - aditional method.
     - [ ] A method to return multiple entities (Array) by ID.
-This method should support at least one header value to: https://thoughts-on-java.org/fetch-multiple-entities-id-hibernate/
+This method should support at least one header value to: https://thoughts-on-java.org/fetch-multiple-entities-id-hibernate/ ; https://softwareengineering.stackexchange.com/questions/335768/can-a-rest-api-return-multiple-resources-as-one-single-compound-resource - Aditional URI method to sort returned entities.
-        - [ ] Return only entities that match pattern in one of its attributes
+        - [ ] Return only entities that match pattern in one of its attributes - Hibernate’s default behaviour already takes care of it and it’s most often also good enough for performance critical use cases.
-        - [ ] Return 10 entities starting provided index
+        - [ ] Return 10 entities starting provided index - byMultipleIds(Class entityClass): In hibernate Session and provide the class of the entities you want to load as a parameter
-        - [ ] Return sorted entities by one of its attributes (both ascending and descending)
+        - [ ] Return sorted entities by one of its attributes (both ascending and descending) - This code receives a sortOrder parameter from the query string in the URL.
+The query string value is provided by ASP.NET MVC as a parameter to the action method.
+The parameter is a string that's either "Name" or "Date", optionally followed by an underscore and the string "desc" to specify descending order.
+The default sort order is ascending.
         - [ ] Other (should be approved by Product Owner (PO))
     - [ ] A method to remove entity by ID.
 Returns removed entity.
-Should not have request body - https://thoughts-on-java.org/fetch-multiple-entities-id-hibernate/
+Should not have request body - https://dotnettutorials.net/lesson/delete-method-in-web-api/ - This works fine and deletes the employee record from the database as expected.
+The problem here is that since the return type of the Delete method is void, we get status code 204 No Content.
+When the Deletion is successful, we want to return status code 200 OK indicating that the deletion is successful.https://docs.microsoft.com/en-us/dotnet/framework/data/wcf/how-to-add-modify-and-delete-entities-wcf-data-services - URI.
     - [ ] A method to update entity by ID.
-Accepts entity to update and returns updated entity - https://thoughts-on-java.org/fetch-multiple-entities-id-hibernate/
+Accepts entity to update and returns updated entity - https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/webapi/update-delete-entities-using-web-api - Retrieve data from an entity you are updating, you can compose your PATCH request so that data from the created record will be returned with a status of 200 (OK).
+To get this result, you must use the return=representation preference in the request headers. https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/webapi/create-update-entity-relationships-using-web-api - URI.
 - [ ] Each method should have HTTP method defined
 - [ ] Each method should have URI defined (use {id} as entity ID placeholder)
 - [ ] Should return all 4xx errors in unified format.
 Define format using `joi` language